bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_payment_processing.md

 which can lead to different results.

-* A merge avoidance algorithm makes it harder for outsiders looking at block chain data to figure out how many satoshis the receiver has earned, spent, and saved.
+* A merge avoidance algorithm makes it harder for outsiders looking at blockchain data to figure out how many satoshis the receiver has earned, spent, and saved.

 * A last-in-first-out (LIFO) algorithm spends newly acquired satoshis